CClingain/OneTrainMyth/ProcessJournal.md

 be happening because of my organization’s network (NYU).
 If I keep getting this error, I may try running it from my home wifi.

-A couple hours later… I fugred out the latest code break, which came as a result of one of the fail safes.
+A couple hours later… I figured out the latest code break, which came as a result of one of the fail safes.
 The data frames didn’t have the same columns.
 Hopefully now it’ll work…